Dominick1998/Personal-Finance-Management-System/README.md

 - **User Activity Log**: Track and display user activities within the application.
 - **Two-Factor Authentication (2FA)**: Enhance security by requiring a second form of authentication.
 - **Advanced Search and Filtering**: Implement advanced search and filtering options for transactions and reports.
+- **Expense Receipt Upload**: Upload and store digital copies of expense receipts.
+- **Investment Tracking**: Track investments and portfolios, including stocks, bonds, and mutual funds.
+- **Backup and Restore**: Backup user data and restore it when needed.

 ## Tech Stack